Exercising safely during pregnancy

 Reduced incidence of lower back pain 1

-A 30% reduction in the risk of gestation diabetes 2
+A 30% reduction in the risk of gestational diabetes 2

 Reduced likelihood of unplanned caesarean 3,4